strycore/fakegir/README.md

 I'll leave it here in case someone manages to get something out of it.
 (Please make a Pull Request if you do).

-Also it's worth mentioning that `build-jedi-cache.sh` requires docopt module to run.
-On Debian/Ubuntu it is located in `python-docopt` and `python3-docopt` packages for Python 2 and Python 3, respectively.
+Also it's worth mentioning that:

+  * `build-jedi-cache.sh` requires docopt module to run.
+On Debian/Ubuntu
+    it is located in `python-docopt` and `python3-docopt` packages for Python 2 and Python 3, respectively.

+  * Python interpreter in `build-jedi-cache.sh` defaults to `python`, which usually points to Python 2.
+Use `-3` CLI option to make the script use `python3` instead, or `-p /path/to/python` to force an absolute interpreter path.

 The other option which I use is to create a virtualenv and copy the fakegir gi package into it: